-Trade Waste compliance is implemented by the Christchurch City Council under the Local Government Act 2002 through the implementation of the Christchurch City Council Trade Waste Bylaw 2015.
-This Trade Waste Bylaw sets out rules for controlling the amount and quality of trade waste discharged to the sewer.
+Trade waste compliance is implemented by the Christchurch City Council under the Local Government Act 2002 through the implementation of the Christchurch City Council Trade Waste Bylaw 2015.
+This bylaw sets out rules for controlling the amount and quality of trade waste discharged to the sewer.